pellegre/helios/readme.rst

 5) Intel Tbb - http://threadingbuildingblocks.org/
 6) OpenMP-capable compiler

-When you have all this installed in your system, to compile Helios you should execute:
+When you have all this installed in your system, you should execute:

 $ git clone https://github.com/pellegre/helios.git